ijonele/tech-writer-spec-rita/04-endpoints.md

 ### Authentication

 To authenticate your request, pass the as `X-API-Key` in the request header.
-Learn more: [Atuthentication](03-authentication.md).
+Learn more: [Authentication](03-authentication.md).

 ### Request body

 In the request body, specify the following:

 - `title`
-  (Required)The task title.
+  (required) The task title.

 - `description`
-  (Optional) The task description.
+  The task description.

 - `component`:  `API_DOCS` / `HELP_CENTER` / `SDK_DOCS` / `OAS_FILE`
-  (Required) The documentation type to update.
+  (required) The documentation type to update.

 - `connnected_tasks`
-  (Optional) An array of connected tasks, identified by ID.
+  An array of connected tasks, identified by ID.
 To retrieve the ID of the task you wish to connect, use [GET List tasks](#get-list-tasks).

 ```json
 {